MicrosoftDocs/microsoft-salescopilot-docs/articles/faqs-m365-chat.md

 ms.reviewer: shjais
 ---

-# FAQ for Copilot for Sales in M365 Chat
+# FAQ for Copilot for Sales in Copilot chat

-These frequently asked questions (FAQ) describe the AI impact of Copilot for Sales in M365 Chat.
+These frequently asked questions (FAQ) describe the AI impact of Copilot for Sales in Copilot chat.

 ## What is the key sales info feature?

-Copilot for Sales in M365 Chat shows sales related insights and data for natural language prompts.
-The Copilot for Sales plugin in M365 Chat lets users get answers for sales insights such as account or opportunity summary, insights for an upcoming customer meeting, sales KPIs such as win rate and sales cycles, and general sales question from the CRM.
+Copilot for Sales in Copilot chat shows sales related insights and data for natural language prompts.
+The Copilot for Sales plugin in Copilot chat lets users get answers for sales insights such as account or opportunity summary, insights for an upcoming customer meeting, sales KPIs such as win rate and sales cycles, and general sales question from the CRM.
 Copilot for Sales works both for Dynamics 365 and Salesforce customers.
 Users must be connected to a CRM environment in Copilot for Sales app and must have the Copilot for Sales premium license to get answers.

 ## What can the feature do?